Lab Alumni

 Rob_FB

 • Angela Russell (Honours 2016) – Wildlife and roads: A killer combination.
-Supervised by Kylie Robert (La Trobe) Ange has returned as a PhD candidate at La Trobe
+Supervised by Kylie Robert (La Trobe) – Ange has returned as a PhD candidate at La Trobe in 2022

 • James Buxton (Honours 2015) – An investigation into the function of pilosity and sculpturing in ants.
-Supervised by Heloise Gibb (La Trobe) & Kylie Robert (La Trobe) James is currently a PhD candidate at La Trobe
+Supervised by Heloise Gibb (La Trobe) & Kylie Robert (La Trobe) – James was a PhD candidate at La Trobe

 scott.jpg

 • Jacinta Humphrey (Honours 2014) – Ecology and management of the Swamp Skink (Lissolepis coventryi) at Cardinia Reservoir.
-Supervised by Steve Leonard (La Trobe) & Kylie Robert (La Trobe) Jacinta is currently a PhD candidate at La Trobe
+Supervised by Steve Leonard (La Trobe) & Kylie Robert (La Trobe)- Jacinta went on as a PhD candidate at La Trobe and completed in 2023

 jacinta.jpg

 • Danielle Eastick (Honours 2014) – Does the cassowary’s casque have a thermoregulartory role?
-Supervised by Kylie Robert (La Trobe) & John Lesku (La Trobe) Dani is currently a PhD candidate at La Trobe
+Supervised by Kylie Robert (La Trobe) & John Lesku (La Trobe)- Dani continued as a PhD candidate at La Trobe and completed in 2023

 Danielle_FB